-To keep the aligners in tip-top condition, soak them in the Invisalign cleaner at least once a week.
-We recommend a denture cleaning product such as Polident or Steradent, found in the toothbrush section of the supermarket.
-Please note – these products are marketed at dentures and retainers as well as Invisalign.
+To keep the aligners in tip-top condition, soak them in the aligner cleaner at least once a week.
+You’ll be able to find denture cleaning tablets in the toothbrush section of the supermarket.
+Please note – these products are marketed at dentures and retainers as well as aligners like Invisalign.
 The pack may say to leave the appliance soaking overnight.
-Please only leave your Invisalign soaking for around half an hour – as leaving it out too long could adversely effect your treatment.
+Please only leave your aligners soaking for around half an hour – as leaving it out too long could adversely effect your treatment.
 Also important is to avoid very warm or hot water, as this can misshapen your aligners and adversely affect the straightening of your teeth.

 DIY Cleaning Solutions

 There are several quick and easy solutions you can use at home to keep your aligners clean.

 Gently brush the aligners with soap or in water with dish liquid soap to get rid of bacteria, and rinse well.

 You can soak your trays in mouthwash, but take note that some mint varieties may leave a green tint on the trays.
 However, you can use whitening mouthwash to avoid this issue.

 Mix up a solution of half warm water and half vinegar and allow your aligners to soak while you’re enjoying your meal.
 Brush and rinse them off and allow them to dry before popping them back in your mouth.

 If you really just want to keep things quick and easy, stick a little toothpaste on your toothbrush and gently clean the aligners.
 This is just a quick fix when you’re pressed for time and shouldn’t be the main way to clean your aligners.
 Some kinds of toothpaste are abrasive and will dull the trays.